 The Internet is revolutionizing universities, giving pretty much anyone, anywhere access to a world-class education.
 Here are seven massive online open course providers you need to know about.

-- By Ty McCormickTy McCormick is the Africa Editor at Foreign Policy.
-Based in Nairobi, Kenya, he has reported from across much of Africa and the Middle East, including Egypt, Lebanon, Somalia, South Sudan, and the Democratic Republic of Congo.
+- By Ty McCormickTy McCormick is Africa Editor at Foreign Policy.
+Based in Nairobi, Kenya, he has reported from across much of Africa and the Middle East, including Egypt, Lebanon, Somalia, South Sudan, Burundi, Central African Republic, and the Democratic Republic of Congo.
+He was a finalist for the 2015 Kurt Schork Memorial Award for International Journalism.
 In addition to FP, he has written for the New York Times, Washington Post, Los Angeles Times, and National Geographic.
-He was a finalist for the 2015 Kurt Schork Memorial Award for International Journalism.
 Ty received his bachelor’s degree from Stanford University, and a master’s from the University of Oxford, where he was a Clarendon Scholar.
-He received a second master's degree from the Queen's University Belfast as a George J. Mitchell Scholar.
-In a previous life, Ty was a semi-professional baseball player in Florida, where he once blew a save against the Australian national team by walking three consecutive batters and then allowing a game-winning hit up the middle (he became a journalist soon thereafter.), Elias GrollElias Groll is an assistant editor at Foreign Policy.
-A native of Stockholm, Sweden, he received his undergraduate degree from Harvard University, where he was the managing editor of The Harvard Crimson.
+He received a second master's degree from the Queen's University Belfast as a George J. Mitchell Scholar., Elias GrollElias Groll is a staff writer at Foreign Policy, covering cybersecurity, privacy, and intelligence.